 The Freedom Endeavor honors these Veterans through the use of dramatic artistic photography as well as audio/video and text media.
 Each Veteran is photographed as we would see them currently, in everyday civilian life.
 They are photographed holding a picture of themselves from their time in the service.
 The contrast between their current appearance and their service time can be vastly different.
 A short audio/video interview is recorded with their story on how their service time affected their lives and why they took the oath.
 Their images and their stories are showcased on this website, The Freedom Endeavor.

-The project is currently well on its way to photographing 30 Veterans for a larger gallery exhibition.
+The project has completed its first goal of photographing enough Veterans for a large gallery exhibition.
 Images are exhibited as 24”x36” framed black and white photographs.
 Clips from their audio interview are transcribed and placed on cards beside them in the exhibition.
 Links to their audio stories will also be available for people to hear stories in the Veterans own voice as they view the show.
 Exhibition arrangements are being made for future exhibitions in other available spaces throughout the country.

 Each Veteran has a different story.
 Each Veteran has a different face.